chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 <<<<<<< HEAD -->
 Repository for code and documentation for analysis on over-optimism in GSA.
 =======
-This repository allows you to reproduce the results from our over-optimism study generated in *R* .
-This includes the following optimisation tasks:
+This repository allows you to reproduce the results from our over-optimism study generated in *R*, including the following optimisation tasks:

 - **task 1**: maximize number of differentially enriched gene sets
 - **task 2**: minimize the adjusted p-value of a specific gene set